 If you like water sports, Halmstad Wake Park in Grötvik is a must during the summer months.
 If you’re feeling brave, a number of jumps have also been set up in the cable park.
 All the equipment you need is available to hire on site.
-Keep a lookout on Halmstad Wake Park’s Facebook page (Swe) for opening hours, as the season may run until the end of September if the weather is good.
+Keep a lookout on Halmstad Wake Park’s Facebook page (Swe) External link, opens in new window. for opening hours, as the season may run until the end of September if the weather is good.
 Halmstad also has great opportunities to try out different types of surfing.
-You can hire equipment and attend courses for all kinds of surfing at Kitekalle (Swe), Namasea (Swe) and Ohana (Swe).
+You can hire equipment and attend courses for all kinds of surfing at Kitekalle (Swe), External link, opens in new window.
+Namasea (Swe) External link, opens in new window. and Ohana (Swe).
+External link, opens in new window.
 At Kitekalle, you can also hire bikes and fat-bikes.
 Don’t hesitate to set out on a new adventure!

 There are many different things to do at Slottsmöllan in Halmstad.
 For example, you will find one of Sweden’s oldest and largest indoor go-cart tracks here in Gokarthallen (Swe).
-Slottsmöllan is also home to the Halmstad Activity Centre (Swe) – the perfect place for a group of friends to have fun.
+External link, opens in new window.
+Slottsmöllan is also home to the Halmstad Activity Centre (Swe) External link, opens in new window. – the perfect place for a group of friends to have fun.
 Prison Island consists of 28 cells, each with some kind of challenge to solve.
 The Gladiator Battle is a venue where you challenge each other in various crazy ways, while Black Pearl Golf is a miniature indoor golf course in a black light environment.
-You will also find Slottsmöllan Skatepark (Swe) and Halmstad Climbing Club (Swe) here.
+You will also find Slottsmöllan Skatepark (Swe) External link, opens in new window. and Halmstad Climbing Club (Swe) External link, opens in new window. here.
 Everyone is welcome!

 Padel has become something of a Halmstad speciality.
-We have several excellent indoor courts here, for example, at Halmstad Padelcenter and Sannarp upper secondary school.
+We have several excellent indoor courts here, for example, at Halmstad Padelcenter External link, opens in new window. and Sannarp upper secondary school.
 It is cheaper to play early in the morning and during the late afternoon and evening.
 You can also play padel in Halmstad’s largest racquet sport centre, Söndrumshallenn (Swe).
+External link, opens in new window.
 In addition to padel, you can do gymnastics and play regular tennis, badminton, squash, and table tennis.

 Everyone is welcome to go ice-skating in Halmstad Arena.
 The rink is open to the public every day during the season.
 Halmstad Arena also has a swimming pool, Halmstad Arena Bad, for pleasure, relaxation and exercise.
 The arena has a gym and serves as a venue for major events and elite sport.